makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 ### BlockTower Andromeda (RWA015-A) Update

-As per the original [technical assessment](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974) a multiswap Output Conduit was initially proposed for this vault type.
-This will allow the `operator` role to choose which PSM is used to obtain redeemable stablecoins in return for the Dai drawn from the vault.
-At present the vault is set up to only use the USDP PSM as a compromise while the multiswap tool was developed.
-The multiswap Output Conduit is now audited and deployed, and the following actions will be carried out if this executive proposal passes.
+As per the original [technical assessment](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974), a multiswap Output Conduit was initially proposed for this vault type.
+This will allow the `operator` role to choose which PSM is used to obtain redeemable stablecoins in return for Dai drawn from the vault.
+Currently, the vault is configured to use the USDP PSM as a compromise while the multiswap tool was developed.
+The multiswap Output Conduit is now audited and deployed, and the following actions will be carried out, if this executive proposal passes.

 - A new Output Conduit at [0x1E86CB085f249772f7e7443631a87c6BDba2aCEb](https://etherscan.io/address/0x1E86CB085f249772f7e7443631a87c6BDba2aCEb) will be authorized, allowing the `operator` to select which PSM BlockTower Andromeda transactions are routed through.
-Operationally, this means that USDC, GUSD, or USDP may be used for drawdowns.
+This means that USDC, GUSD, or USDP may be used for drawdowns.
 - The relevant [Chainlog](https://chainlog.makerdao.com/) entry `RWA015_A_OUTPUT_CONDUIT` will be updated to reflect the change to the Output Conduit.
-- The USDP, GUSD, and USDC PSMs will be whitelisted for use by calling `clap`.
+- The USDP, GUSD, and USDC PSMs will be whitelisted by calling `clap`.
 - The current Output Conduit will be deauthorized.
 - The old `RWA015_A_OUTPUT_CONDUIT_LEGACY` will be removed from the chainlog as it will no longer be used.